Fields interpretable in the free group: Towers

 We can now define towers.

-\begin{definition} A group $G$ has the structure of a tower (of height $m$) if there exists a nonabelian free group $\F$ and a sequence $G=G^m>G^{m-1}>\ldots>G^0=\F$ such that for each $i$, $0\leq i<m$, either $G^{i+1}$ is a surface floor or an abelian floor over $G^i$. \end{definition}
+\begin{definition} A group $G$ has the structure of a tower (of height $m$) over a nonabelian subgroup $\F$ if there exists a (possibly trivial) free group $\F_n$ and a sequence $G=G^m>G^{m-1}>\ldots>G^0=\F*\F_n$ such that for each $i$, $0\leq i<m$, either $G^{i+1}$ is a surface floor or an Abelian floor over $G^i$. \end{definition}